 Next stop: Maltby St Market in Ropewalk.
 Nearest tube station is Bermondsey, but I walked it from London Bridge in ten minutes.

 I was greeted by a friendly chap giving out samples of the most incredible goat cheese pizza/flatbread-type things.
-The accompanying pomegranate ketchup was especially good, and, had I not been saving myself for the best grilled cheese in the world, I would have bought myself a little snack from here.
+The accompanying pomegranate ketchup was especially good, and, had I not been saving myself for

 The market was smaller and quieter than I expected, but that made the atmosphere a lot more relaxed and close to home.
 I had a little while to wait before Elly arrived, so I took my time wandering and absorbing.
 I walked past the most intriguing looking junk shop with this sign lit up at the entrance: